mstudio/video-ff/README.md

 Toggle "Developer mode" **ON** in the top right corner.

 ```
- Load unpacked > Select this folder
+ Load unpacked > Select this folder you downloaded
 ```